Peer pressure: Browning's Ordinary Men

 Christopher Browning, most known for his book Ordinary Men: Reserve Police Battalion 101, relies on an analysis of the men in Reserve Police Battalion 101.
-The men of the 101st were not ardent Nazis but ordinary middle-aged men of working-class background from Hamburg.
+The men of the 101st were not ardent Nazis but ordinary middle-aged men of working-class backgrounds from Hamburg.
 They were drafted but found ineligible for regular military duty.
 Their test as an Order Police battalion first came in the form of Jozefow, a Jewish ghetto in Poland.
 The Battalion was ordered to round up the men in the ghetto and kill all women, children, and elderly on sight.
 During the executions, a few dozen men were granted release of their execution tasks and were reassigned to guard or truck duty.
 Others tried to stall as long as possible, trying not to be assigned to a firing squad.
 After the executions were completed, the men drank heavily, shaken by their ordeal.

 At the end of his book, Browning supplies his theory on 101's actions: a combination of authoritative and peer pressure was a powerful coercive tool.
 First, the Nazi leadership wanted to keep the country's soldiers psychologically healthy, so soldiers were not forced to commit these murders.
 Throughout the German ranks, nothing negative happened to the soldiers and policemen who refused to join in on a firing squad or Jewish search party.
 They would simply be assigned other or additional duties, and perhaps subject to a little verbal abuse deriding their "cowardice".
-For the officers, no official sanction was given, but it was well known that being unable to carry out executions was the sign of a "weak" leader, and the officer would be passed for promotions.
+For the officers, no official sanction was given, but it was well known that being unable to carry out executions was a sign of a "weak" leader, and the officer would be passed for promotions.
 Second, Major Trapp, the head of Battalion 101, consistently offered protection from committing these actions, even so far as supporting one man who was blatantly and vocally against these practices.
 He established "ground" rules in which only volunteers were taking on 'Jewish Hunts" and raids.

 Browning relies on Milgram's experiments on authority to expand his point.
 Admitting that Trapp was not a particularly strong authority figure, Browning instead points to the Nazi leadership and the orders of the "highest order" that were handed down.
 Furthermore, according to Browning's analysis, one reason so few men separated themselves from their task was peer pressure—individual policemen did not want to "lose face" in front of their comrades.
 Some argued that it was better to shoot one and quit than to be a coward immediately.
 Some superior officers treated those who did not want to execute Jews with disdain; on the other hand, those selected for the executions or Jewish hunts were regarded as real "men" and were verbally praised accordingly.
 For some, refusing their tasks meant that their compatriots would need to carry the burden and the guilt of abandoning their comrades (as well as fear of ostracization) compelled them to kill.